brianmcn/Zelda1RandoTools/doc/use.md

 #### Multiple rooms at once

 If you click-and-drag over the dungeon map with left mouse button, you can 'paint' a bunch of completed rooms by dragging over them.
-Same with right mouse button, but for uncompleted rooms.
+Same with right mouse button, but for uncompleted rooms (or for middle mouse button, for 'off the map' rooms, see [below](#off-the-map)).
 These features can be useful when you play part of a dungeon without mapping it, but then later decide you need to map it--quickly 'paint' what you have done.
 Or if you enter a dungeon with a book-atlas-map, you might want to 'paint' the uncompleted dungeon rooms before starting.
 Mouse-hovering the little blue bars near the bottom right corner of the dungeon tab will popup a display that mimics the in-game mini-map.
 This can make it